rayhan-wijaya/base-ui/README.md

 # base-ui

+**Notice**: BaseUI is still in heavy development.
+A version of it will be released when it's ready.
+Likely 0.1

 BaseUI is a minimal UI builder for Luau.
 It's designed to be type-safe, terse in its syntax, and highly extensible by allowing people to tap into the core library to create their own GUI elements or widgets.
 It also exposes APIs such